psad73/tune-composer/README.md

 # tune-composer (tune c, tunec)

+USE AT YOUR OWN RISK!

 Script for updating composer/vendor without shell access at production server.
 Ugly written, but working.

+Any suggestion, help is appreciated. (contact me psad73@gmail.com)

 Requirements:
 - Linux (tested on Ubuntu 20.04)